microsoft/live-share/docs/reference/linux.md

 See **[tips for unsupported distributions](#tips-for-unsupported-distros)** for information about whether certain non-Debian / Ubuntu or RHL based distributions are working or not.

-Note that the Linux ecosystem moves quickly and that the package names may vary in certain distributions, so your results may vary.
-Additional details can be found below on the libraries Live Share needs.
+Note that the Linux ecosystem moves quickly and package names will be different in certain distributions, so your results may vary.
+Additional details can be found above on the libraries Live Share needs.

 ## Tips for unsupported distros

-Distributions outside of the Debian / Ubuntu or RHL trees are not officially supported by Visual Studio Code or .NET Core and therefore are not, by extension, officially supported by VS Live Share.
-However, the Live Share community has helped us built up a knowledge base of the what is needed to get Live Share working on other distributions.
+Distributions outside of the Debian / Ubuntu or RHL trees are not officially supported by Visual Studio Code or .NET Core.
+Therefore, by extension, they are not officially supported by VS Live Share either.
+However, the Live Share community has helped understand whether Live Share is working on certain unsupported, if so, how to get it up and running.

 > **PRs welcome:** If you're interested in updating this information with your favorite distribution, submit a PR for [this file](https://github.com/MicrosoftDocs/live-share/tree/master/docs/reference/linux.md) in our docs GitHub repo.
 Even better, if you'd like to get the dependency installer supporting your favorite distribution, you can submit a PR [for this file](https://github.com/MicrosoftDocs/live-share/blob/master/scripts/linux-prereqs.sh).